mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 However, the amount of different tools for creating a website and the fact that I never have done one on my own was overwhelming me.
-I shared these dramas with my working in my working colleague, Chris.
+I shared these dramas with my working colleague, Chris.
 From that day forward, we began scheduling weekly pair programming sessions.
 Chris became my accountability partner and mentor, bringing immense value to my journey. 💜